Federal Sex Trafficking

 Under federal law, it is illegal to transport, harbor or exploit any person for work without proper, legal payment.
 Proper, legal payment does not include working off a debt.
 The federal law surrounding criminal offenses in human trafficking is found primarily in 18 U.S.C. §§ 1581 – 1597, although sex trafficking itself is defined in 22 U.S.C. § 7102.

-In frequent human trafficking accusations, people in other countries are recruited to come to the United States, where, they are told, they will have economic opportunity.
+In frequent human trafficking accusations, people in other countries are recruited to come to the United States, where, they are told, they will have economic opportunities.
 The accused human traffickers then allegedly assist them in getting into the United States, often past immigration authorities without legal permission.

 Once in the United States, the accused then puts the people to work.
 Often, under the accusations, he or she tells them they must work until the expenses from taking them into the United States are paid off, and then pay them at such a low rate they are unable to effectively pay it off.
 Sometimes, the accused is alleged to have taken away the victims’ immigration documents.